-(2) For the purposes of section 50 of the Act, the quantity of fish appearing in column 2 of Schedule 3 Part 2 directly opposite the class or classes of fish specified in the first column of that Part is the bag limit in respect of fish of that class or classes.

-(3) For the purposes of section 50 of the Act, the quantity of fish appearing under the heading commencing “Grouped bag limit” in Schedule 3 Part 2 Division 1, 2 or 3 is the bag limit in respect of fish of the class or classes specified in that Division.
+(2) For the purposes of section 50 of the Act, the quantity of fish specified under the heading commencing “Grouped bag limit” in Schedule 3 Part 1 Division 2 is the bag limit in respect of all species of fish specified in that Division in the West Coast region.

-[Regulation 64Z inserted in Gazette 1 Oct 2003 p.
-4321; amended in Gazette 6 Apr 2004 p.
-1133; 4 Nov 2005 p.
-5312; 22 Dec 2005 p.
-6225.]

-Subdivision 3 — Bag limits for the West Coast Region

-[Heading inserted in Gazette 1 Oct 2003 p.
-4321.]
+[Regulation 65B inserted in Gazette 29 Jan 2013 p.
+309.]

-64ZA.
-West Coast Region, bag limits (Act s.
-50)

-(1) The bag limits prescribed by subregulation (2) and subregulation (3) both apply in respect of a person in the West Coast Region.
+65C.
+Bag limits for large pelagic finfish

-(2) For the purposes of section 50 of the Act, the quantity of fish appearing in column 2 of Schedule 3 Part 3 directly opposite the class or classes of fish specified in the first column of that Part is the bag limit in respect of fish of that class or classes.
+(1) For the purposes of section 50 of the Act, the quantity of fish specified in column 2 of Schedule 3 Part 2 directly opposite a species of fish specified in column 1 of that Part (large pelagic finfish) is the bag limit in respect of fish of that species.

-(3) For the purposes of section 50 of the Act, the quantity of fish appearing under the heading commencing “Grouped bag limit” in Schedule 3 Part 3 Division 1, 2A, 2 or 3 is the bag limit in respect of fish of the class or classes specified in that Division.
+(2) For the purposes of section 50 of the Act, the quantity of fish specified under the heading commencing “Grouped bag limit” in Schedule 3 Part 2 is the bag limit in respect of all species of fish specified in that Part.

-[Regulation 64ZA inserted in Gazette 1 Oct 2003 p.
-4321-2; amended in Gazette 6 Apr 2004 p.
-1133; 8 Dec 2009 p.
-4995.]
+[Regulation 65C inserted in Gazette 29 Jan 2013 p.
+309-10.]

-Subdivision 4 — Bag limits for the South Coast Region
+65D.
+Bag limits for nearshore or estuarine finfish

-[Heading inserted in Gazette 22 Dec 2005 p.
-6225.]

-64ZAA.
-South Coast Region, bag limits (Act s.
-50)

-(1) The bag limits prescribed by subregulations (2) and (3) both apply in respect of a person in the South Coast Region.

-(2) For the purposes of section 50 of the Act, the quantity of fish appearing in column 2 of Schedule 3 Part 4 directly opposite the class or classes of fish specified in the first column of that Part is the bag limit in respect of fish of that class or classes.
+(1) For the purposes of section 50 of the Act, the quantity of fish specified in column 2 of Schedule 3 Part 3 directly opposite a species of fish specified in column 1 of that Part (nearshore or estuarine finfish) is the bag limit in respect of fish of that species.

-(3) For the purposes of section 50 of the Act, the quantity of fish appearing under the heading commencing “Grouped bag limit” in Schedule 3 Part 4 Division 1, 2 or 3 is the bag limit in respect of fish of the class or classes specified in that Division.
+(2) For the purposes of section 50 of the Act, the quantity of fish specified under the heading commencing “Grouped bag limit” in Schedule 3 Part 3 is the bag limit in respect of all species of fish specified in that Part.

-[Regulation 64ZAA inserted in Gazette 22 Dec 2005 p.
-6225-6.]
+[Regulation 65D inserted in Gazette 29 Jan 2013 p.
+310.]

-Division 3 — Bag limits for certain other areas

-[Heading inserted in Gazette 1 Oct 2003 p.
-4322.]

-Subdivision 1 — Bag limits for rock lobsters at Ningaloo
+65E.
+Bag limits for freshwater finfish

-[Heading inserted in Gazette 1 Oct 2003 p.
-4322; amended in Gazette 22 Dec 2005 p.
-6226.]

-[64ZB, 64ZC.
-Deleted in Gazette 22 Dec 2005 p.
-6226.]

-64ZCA.
-Ningaloo and Exmouth areas, bag limit for rock lobsters (Act s.
-50)

-(1) For the purposes of section 50 of the Act, the bag limit in respect of rock lobsters brought onto land in the Ningaloo Marine Park Land Zone or the Exmouth Gulf Land Zone is 4 rock lobsters.
+For the purposes of section 50 of the Act, the bag limit in respect of a species of fish specified in Schedule 3 Part 4 (freshwater finfish) is the bag limit in respect of fish of that species.